 I am a Teaching Fellow coordinating Undergraduate Hospitality and Tourism Management classes.
+My responsibilities include HTM Pathway Coordinator and Honours Coordinator, currently also the academic lead in the restructuring of the undergraduate HTM degree.
 Besides my appointment with SBS I work closely with a number of hospitality and tourism professionals based in and around Glasgow.
 This ensures I stay up to date with the current industry trends and issues which inform my teaching and the class material.